Jakob-Bach/AGD-Lab-2019-Task-1/README.md

 If the naming scheme of the prediction files or the path/naming scheme of the ground truth (as defined in `SplitForStudents.R`) changes, further adaptations might be necessary.
 No special R packages are required.

+`CompareTextFiles.R` can be used to determine if submitted prediction files and reproduced prediction files are equivalent.

 ## Slytherin submissions

 Code to reproduce Slytherin submission scores - as presented in the joint meetings - can be found in the directory `submission_scrips/`.